-The bright circle of lamplight fell across shining plates heaped with Ma’s good bread, and crackling salt pork, and potatoes from the little garden browned in butter from Ellen, the Jersey cow.
+The bright circle of lamplight fell across shining plates heaped with Ma’s good bread, and crackling salt pork, and fried potatoes from the little garden that had been browned in butter from Ellen, the Jersey cow.

 “Here’s something to round out the supper, girls,” said Pa.
 He reached into his pocket and pulled out a small, flat rectangle.
 Pa held it in the palm of his big, sun-browned hand for Ma, Laura and Carrie to see.
 Baby Grace was too young to care about surprises, and Mary, serene in her straight-backed boughten chair, was blind so she did not look.

 “Something from the dry good store in town.
 Johnson got a whole barrel of ‘em in by train just this morning.
 He says they’re come straight from Japan.”

 “Why, Charles, I declare!”
 Ma gasped, shaking her head in wonder.